thesillygoober/MinecraftTogether/README.md

 ## Read This

 This is my first big project, so if this program helped you I would very much appreciate you starring the repository to get it more attention.
-If you have any problems, submit an issue in the issue tab on the GitHub repo.
+If you have any problems, first check the wiki tab on this repo.
+If that doesn't solve your problem, submit an issue in the issue tab on the GitHub repo.
 If you have a suggestion, I would love to hear it in the discussions tab in the Suggestions & Ideas section.
 Thanks for reading, and I hope this helps your Minecraft servers.

 **If you get confused on how to use it, check the GitHub wiki for instructions.**